-Photo by Dar Riser
+Photo by Jasmin Mebrouk

 Judette Elliston (they/she) is a Haitian-Canadian vocalist, composer, and sound artist based in New York.
 Their work amplifies our inner worlds, exploring the emotional and ancestral histories that reverberate within.
-Rooted in storytelling that embraces vulnerability and a visceral approach to improvisation, Judette uses music as a catalyst for healing and transformation.
+Rooted in storytelling that embraces vulnerability and a visceral approach to improvisation, Elliston uses music as a catalyst for healing and transformation.
 Their music lives at the nexus of jazz, singer-songwriter, and Haitian folkloric traditions.

 In 2024, Judette released their debut EP Tiny, a collection of chamber jazz songs about intergenerational healing and the beauty of chosen family.
 They also sing and compose for Estuary, an experimental songwriting duo with pianist PJ Fossum (Denmark/Canada).
 Their duo has performed across Canada, the U.S. and Denmark and released their EP Confluences in 2024.